The IEEE 1588 standard

 Ordinary Clock:

-An “Ordinary Clock” is a simple clock (a port, usually a client) that is connected to a master as a slave and adjusts its time to it.
+An “Ordinary Clock” is a simple clock (a port, usually a client) that is connected to a master as a slave and adjusts its time to the master.

 Boundary Clock:

-A “Boundary Clock” is a clock which contains several “Ordinary Clocks” (several ports) and which can synchronize several slaves with their time as master.
-The “Boundary Clock” can also be connected as a slave to a master and its time can be adjusted.
+A “Boundary Clock” is a clock that contains several “Ordinary Clocks” (several ports) and that can synchronize several slaves with its time as a master.
+However, the “Boundary Clock” can also be connected to a master as a slave and synchronize its time to the master.

 Transparent Clock:

-A “Transparent Clock” is a clock that does not actively intervene in the time synchronization; it is more of a hardware that provides the time synchronization data packets, typically a network switch.
-“Transparent Clocks” correct the time stamps within the data packets by the amount of time spent within the hardware.
+A “transparent clock” is a clock that does not actively intervene in the time synchronization, it is more of a hardware that mediates the time synchronization data packets, typically a network switch.
+“Transparent clocks correct the time stamps within the data packets by the dwell time within the hardware.

 Grandmaster Clock:

-The Grandmaster Clock is an “Ordinary Clock” that normally has access to GPS or other very accurate time, providing this very accurate time for all subordinate nodes.
+The Grandmaster Clock is an “Ordinary Clock”, which normally has access to GPS or another very accurate time and provides this very accurate time for all subordinate nodes.

-Within the PTP network, each clock (port) can act as master or slave.
-Within a PTP domain, however, there can always be only one master.
+Within the PTP network, each clock (port) can act as either a master or a slave.
+However, there can only ever be one master within a PTP domain.
 The master actively distributes its time to the slaves.
-It is thus responsible for the synchronization of the slaves in its PTP domain.
-A slave is a passive element within PTP that responds to the master’s master synchronization requests.
-In principle, each clock (port) can function as master or slave within PTP.
-The decision as to whether the clock has to work as master or slave is determined when entering the PTP network.
-The “Best Master Clock” algorithm was defined in IEEE 1588 standard.
-This algorithm regulates the clock with the best accuracy, the role of the master.
+It is therefore responsible for synchronizing the slaves in its PTP domain.
+A slave is a passive element within PTP that responds to the master’s time synchronization requests.
+In principle, any clock (port) within PTP can operate as a master or slave.
+The decision as to whether the clock must work as a master or slave is determined when entering the PTP network.
+The “Best Master Clock” algorithm was defined in the IEEE 1588 standard for this purpose.
+This algorithm regulates that the clock with the best accuracy assumes the role of master.

-Synchronization of the time between master and slave is carried out via so-called “event messages”.
-These messages are distributed by the master via the UDP network protocol in the network and answered by slaves.
-There are two different methods for synchronization, the one-step synchronization, and the two-step method.
-The difference in the two methods lies in the number of messages which must be exchanged and can be seen in the following diagram.
-The two-step method sends four messages to perform a synchronization step.
-The one-step method requires only three messages, but this is only possible with very good hardware support and cannot be found in any PTP domain.
+The synchronization of the time between master and slave is carried out via so-called “event messages”.
+These messages are distributed in the network by the master via the UDP network protocol and answered by slaves.
+There are two different methods for synchronization, the “one-step” synchronization and the “two-step” method.
+The difference between the two methods lies in the number of messages that have to be exchanged and can be seen in the following diagram.
+The “Two-Step” method sends four messages to perform one synchronization step.
+In contrast, the “one-step” method only requires three messages, which is only possible with extremely good hardware support and therefore cannot be provided in every PTP domain.

-The following diagram shows the exact flow of the PTP communication and the associated exchange of the required time stamps.
-The time stamps t1 and t4 are recorded on the master side and are sent to the slaves with the messages.
-For this node to have its four time stamps, t2 and t3 are created on the slave side upon
+The following diagram shows the exact sequence of PTP communication and the associated exchange of the required time stamps.
+The time stamps t1 and t4 are recorded on the master side and sent to the slaves with the messages.
+To ensure that this node has its four time stamps at the end, t2 and t3 are created on the slave side when the master messages are received.

-With the help of the times t1, t2, t3, and t4 the “meanPathDelay” can be calculated after the exchange of the messages.
-The “meanPathDelay” specifies how long a message used for the transmission in the network, ie the delay.
-As can be seen from the formula below, IEEE 1588 assumes that the latency is identical in the network for sending and receiving.
+Using the times t1, t2, t3 and t4, the “meanPathDelay” can be calculated after the messages have been exchanged.
+The “meanPathDelay” indicates how long a message took to be transmitted in the network, i.e. the delay.
+As can be seen from the formula below, IEEE 1588 assumes that the latency time in the network for sending and receiving is identical.

 Figure 3: Formula for calculating the meanPathDelay [2]

-Thus, the “meanPathDelay” is used for the runtime correction (in the network) for the calculation of the own time offset.
+The “meanPathDelay” is therefore used for runtime correction (in the network) for the calculation of your own time offset.

-If you look at the diagram above, you can conclude that the closer the time stamp tn is set or determined at the hardware interface, the more accurate the calculated “meanPathDelay” is.
-This observation then leads very quickly to the realization that part of the IEEE 1588 functionality should be accommodated optimally in the corresponding network chips.
-2012 Intel then presented their network chips of the Intel series I21x which contained for the first time a support for IEEE 1588.
-With the presentation of these network chips, the time had now come to think about commercial solutions in the T & M area.
-With this consumer chip set, Intel had for the first time created the possibility to use the IEEE 1588 for a wide range of devices.
-These network chips contain all time-critical parts of the IEEE 1588 Standard:
+If you look at the diagram above, you can come to the conclusion that the calculated “meanPathDelay” is all the more accurate the closer the timestamp tn is set or determined to the hardware interface.
+This observation quickly leads to the realization that part of the IEEE 1588 functionality should ideally be accommodated in the corresponding network chips.
+In 2012, Intel then introduced its network chips of the Intel I21x series, which included support for IEEE 1588 for the first time.
+With the introduction of these network chips, the time had come to think about commercial solutions in the T&M sector.
+With this consumer chipset, Intel had for the first time made it possible for a wide range of devices to use IEEE 1588.
+These network chips contain all time-critical parts of the IEEE 1588 standard:

-- Hardware clock: An internal counter and the necessary actuators for the adjustments of the counter (frequency adjustment)
+• Hardware clock: An internal counter and the necessary actuators for adjusting the counter (frequency adjustment)

-- Hardware Timestamping Grabber: Capture the timestamps when receiving UDP PTP data packets
+• Hardware Timestamping Grabber: Capturing the timestamps when receiving UDP PTP data packets

-- Hardware Based Time Events: Generating timed triggers
+• Hardware Based Time Events: The creation of time-controlled triggers

-With the help of the Intel I21x network chips, excellent time synchronization in double-digit nanoseconds can be achieved with little effort, which can also be maintained for a long time.
+With the help of the Intel I21x network chips, excellent time synchronizations in the two-digit nanosecond range can be achieved with little effort, which can also be kept stable over the long term.

 Figure 4: Measurement of the slave offset over 100 seconds [2]

-As the diagram above shows, the offset between the master and the slave always fluctuates around the zero point.
-Due to the calculated offset, the current time of the slave must be adapted.
-As is easy to see, the time cannot simply be corrected, ie, the determined offset can be directly applied, since the time would then jump into the past or future.
-A more sensible approach is to manipulate the clock of the counter in the slave.
-The Intel I21x chips have a special register with which the frequency of the counter can be adjusted indirectly.
-The Intel I21x chip updates its local clock by 8ns every 8 ns, and an offset of n x 2-31ns can be defined, which is added to each of these updates.
-This offset is signed and thus can be used to reduce or enlarge the counter frequency.
-Due to the offset to the master, the corresponding error in the frequency and the necessary frequency adjustment can now be determined.
-The underlying frequency adjustment algorithm is responsible for the stability of the watch.
+As the diagram above shows, the offset between master and slave always fluctuates around the zero point.
+Due to the calculated offset, the current time of the slave must be adjusted.
+As is easy to see, the time cannot simply be corrected, i.e. the calculated offset cannot be applied directly, as the time would then jump into the past or future.
+A more sensible procedure here is to manipulate the clock of the counter in the slave.
+The Intel I21x chips have a special register for this purpose with which the frequency of the counter can be indirectly adjusted.
+The Intel I21x chip updates its local clock by 8ns every 8 ns.
+In addition, an offset of n x 2-31ns can be defined, which is added with each of these updates.
+This offset is signed and can therefore be used to reduce or increase the counter frequency.
+Based on the offset to the master, the corresponding error in the frequency and the necessary frequency adjustment can now be determined.
+The underlying frequency adjustment algorithm is largely responsible for the stability of the clock.

-Within the network, interference can also occur which ultimately affect the stability of the clock.
-The diagram below shows disturbances caused by network collisions and the resulting transmission repeats in the Ethernet.
+Interference can also occur within the network which ultimately affects the stability of the clock.
+The diagram below shows interference caused by network collisions and the resulting transmission repetitions in the Ethernet.

 Figure 5: Measurement of the slave offset over 100 seconds [2]

-In order to be able to recognize and evaluate such disturbance variables, a Kalman filter can be used, for example.
-In the T & M area, with the help of the exact time synchronization via IEEE 1588, many new and interesting approaches are now emerging.
-If one considers that a trigger signal requires approx. 5ns running time per meter, one can certainly imagine some measurement tasks which can be solved better and more precisely with the help of the IEEE 1588 time synchronization.
-For measuring tasks, which have to do with satellite signals, for example, it can happen that measuring devices are 100 and more meters apart, the approach with IEEE 1588 would certainly be an alternative.
+If you bear in mind that a trigger signal requires approx. 5ns propagation time per metre, you can certainly imagine some measurement tasks that can be solved better and more accurately with the help of IEEE 1588 time synchronization.
+In the case of measurement tasks involving satellite signals, for example, it is quite possible that measuring devices are 100 meters or more away from each other, in which case the IEEE 1588 approach would certainly be an alternative.

-sensors can continuously supply their data and store it in a cloud, for example.
-This data can then be simply correlated with an offline measurement data evaluation via the time stamp, which was created during the measurements.
+In the course of the increasing spread of IoT sensors and offline measurement data recording, precise and stable time synchronization of the individual measurement sensors would also be a great advantage.
+This would allow the individual IoT sensors to continuously supply their data and store it in a cloud, for example.
+This data can then be easily correlated during an offline measurement data evaluation using the time stamp that was created during the measurements.

-Since IEEE 1588 also defines time-controlled events, for example, several devices can process sequences of measurement tasks without having to be connected with trigger lines or the like.
-For example, a signal generator could process its frequency list in a timed manner and the analyzer can perform its measurements.
-Both tasks would then be controlled by the time-bound.
+As IEEE 1588 also defines time-controlled events, several devices can, for example, process sequences of measurement tasks with each other without having to be laboriously connected with trigger lines or similar.
+For example, a signal generator could process its frequency list in a time-controlled manner and the associated analyzer could carry out its measurements.
+Both tasks would then be controlled by the time-bound events.

-With the use of IEEE 1588, a wide range of measurement tasks can certainly be implemented much more easily in the field of mobile communications, since the temporal coupling between base station and mobile radio is of relevance for various
+The use of IEEE 1588 also makes it much easier to implement a wide range of measurement tasks in the field of mobile communications, as the time coupling between base station and mobile radio device is relevant for various measurement tasks.

-These application examples are all very promising in the first approach, but are based on the assumption that the manufacturers of the measuring devices have also implemented this standard in their devices.
-Even if all parties would use the IEEE 1588 standard, a further standardization is still necessary to coordinate the individual actions and tasks.
+These application examples all sound very promising at first glance, but are based on the assumption that the measuring device manufacturers have also implemented this standard in their devices.
+Even if everyone were to use the IEEE 1588 standard, further standardization is still necessary to coordinate the individual actions and tasks.

-In order to make this easier for instrument manufacturers, the LXI standard (Lan eXentsion for Instruments) was launched in 2004 by the leading measuring instrument manufacturer.
-In 2008, the IEEE 1588 standard was included in the LXI standard and extended by some extensions, such as the Lan Event Messages.
-With the help of this standard it is now possible for measuring instrument manufacturers to efficiently use the advantages of IEEE 1588 in measuring instruments.
-Until the introduction of the Intel I21x network chips, cost-intensive or proprietary hardware was always required to integrate the IEEE 1588 standard in the measuring instruments.
-With the Intel network chips, it is now possible for the first time to realize this standard with consumer electronics.
+To make this easier for measuring device manufacturers, the LXI standard (Lan eXentsion for Instruments) was created by the leading measuring device manufacturer in 2004.
+In 2008, the IEEE 1588 standard was incorporated into the LXI standard and extended by a number of additional features, such as Lan Event Messages.
+With the help of this standard, it is now possible for measuring device manufacturers to use the advantages of IEEE 1588 efficiently in measuring devices.
+Until the introduction of the Intel I21x network chips, cost-intensive or self-developed hardware was always necessary to integrate the IEEE 1588 standard into measuring devices.
+With the Intel network chips, it is now possible for the first time to implement this standard with consumer electronics.

-As early as 2014, the LXI consortium decided to provide a reference design for your members to further spread the use of the standard.
-After the core functionality of the standard was available in the LXI reference design 2016, the LXI consortium, together with the German company TSEP, began evaluating the possibility of a reference implementation of the LXI Time Synchronization (corresponding to IEEE 1588) and to create a prototype.
-In February 2017, the first prototype was presented by TSEP at one of the regular meetings of the LXI consortium in the USA.
-Both on Linux and under Windows, the prototype was running on a commercially available computer board with Intel I211 chip.
+As early as 2014, the LXI consortium decided to provide a reference design for its members in order to further disseminate the use of the standard.
+After the core functionality of the standard was available in the LXI Reference Design 2016, the LXI Consortium began to evaluate the possibility of a reference implementation of LXI Time Synchronization (corresponds to IEEE 1588) with the German company TSEP and to create a prototype.
+In February 2017, TSEP then presented the first prototype at one of the regular meetings of the LXI consortium in the USA.
+The prototype was able to run under both Linux and Windows on a commercially available computer board with an Intel I211 chip.

-As mentioned above, Windows does not provide any support for IEEE 1588, so the complete clock functionality as well as the driver support of TSEP was created.
-TSEP has anchored the necessary drivers for the control of the Intel I21x network chips for the timestamping and the recognition of IEEEE 1588 packets in the Windows Network Stack.
-Both Windows 7 and Windows 10 tested this functionality.
+As already mentioned, Windows does not offer any support for IEEE 1588, which is why both the complete clock functionality and the driver support were created by TSEP.
+TSEP has embedded the necessary drivers for controlling the Intel I21x network chips for timestamping and recognizing IEEEE 1588 packets in the Windows network stack.
+This functionality could be tested under both Windows 7 and Windows 10.

-The first discussions with the LXI Consortium on the provision of LXI Time Synchronization (equivalent to IEEE 1588) were consistently positive and are likely to lead to a free provision for LXI members this year.
-TSEP also plans to provide its implementation for other non-LXI members.
+Initial discussions with the LXI consortium about the provision of LXI Time Synchronization (equivalent to IEEE 1588) have been very positive and will probably lead to a free provision for LXI members this year.
+TSEP also plans to make its implementation available to other interested parties who are not LXI members.

 Bibliography: